nikitka2223/PyOS/README.md

 # 🐍 PythOS v5.0

-**PyOS** is a modular, terminal-based operating environment built with Python.
+**PythOS** is a modular, terminal-based operating environment built with Python.
 Originally inspired by minimalist Unix shells.
 ---
 `If it works on Python – it works on PythOS`